-Sometimes, there are may be some duplicate records in your data range of a worksheet, and now you want to find or select the duplicate rows in the range as following screenshots shown.
+Sometimes, there are may be some duplicate records in your data range of a worksheet, and now you want to find or highlight the duplicate rows in the range as following screenshots shown.
 Of course you can find them one after one by checking for the rows.
 But this is not a good choice if there are hundreds of rows.
 Here, I will talk about some useful ways for you to deal with this task.

 The following formula can help you to find the duplicate records, please do as this:

 1. In the adjacent blank cell, cell D2 in this case, please enter the below formula:

-- 2. The above formula is based on data in 3 columns, if there are 4 columns in your data range which needed to be found the duplicated values from the first row, and the formula will become this: =IF(SUMPRODUCT(($A$1:$A$10=A1)*1,($B$1:$B$10=B1)*1,($C$1:$C$10=C1)*1, ($D$1:$D$10=D1)*1)>1, "Duplicates", "No duplicates").
+- 2. The above formula is based on data in 3 columns, if there are 4 or more columns in your data range which needed to be found the duplicated values from the first row, you just need to add the column references as this formula shown: =IF(COUNTIFS($A$2:$A$12,$A2,$B$2:$B$12,$B2,$C$2:$C$12,$C2,$D$2:$D$12,$D2)>1, "Duplicate row", "").

 If you can’t apply the formula correctly, please don’t worry, the Conditional Formatting utility also can help you to highlight the duplicate rows.
 Do with the following steps:

-1. The first step you should to use the CONCATENATE function to combine all the data into one cell in each row.
-Type this formula: =CONCATENATE(A2,B2,C2) in cell D2, see screenshot:
+1. The first step you should to use the CONCATENATE function to combine all the data into one cell for each row.
+Type the below formulain cell D2, then copy the formula down until the last row of data see screenshot:

-3. Select the range that you want to find the duplicate rows including the formulas in column D, and then go to Home tab, and click Conditional Formatting > New Rule, see screenshot:
+2. Then, select the range that you want to find the duplicate rows including the formulas in column D, and then go to Home tab, and click Conditional Formatting > New Rule, see screenshot:

-6. Click OK > OK to close the dialog boxes, and the duplicate rows are highlighted by the color you choose at once, see screenshot:
+5. Click OK > OK to close the dialog boxes, and the duplicate rows are highlighted by the color you choose at once, see screenshot: